iriscouch/traceback/README.md

-# Easy access to the call stack, for Node.js
+# Traceback: easy access to the call stack, for Node.js

 Writing a Node app?
-Need to know functions that called you? `Error` objects can do it.
-Why can't you?
+Need to know the function backtrace?
+Don't want to compile C++ code?
+Use Traceback.

 Traceback provides a normal JavaScript array of the execution stack frames.
 You can see function names, line numbers, and other useful stuff.